52 who worked or voted in Wisconsin election have COVID-19

 MADISON, Wis.
-(AP) — There are no plans to postpone or otherwise alter a special congressional election in Wisconsin that is less than two weeks away, even though more than 50 people who voted in person or worked the polls during the state’s presidential primary this month have tested positive for COVID-19.
+(AP) — More than 50 people who voted in person or worked the polls during Wisconsin’s presidential primary this month have tested positive for COVID-19, according to the latest count by state health officials tracking the impact of holding the election in the middle of a pandemic.

+It remains unclear how many — if any — of those people contracted the virus at the polls and health officials are still collecting testing and tracing information.
+But officials say they don’t expect the number of known cases potentially tied to the election to grow substantially.

+The “vast majority” of cases tied to the election have “already likely come to the surface,” said Andrea Palm, the state Department of Health Services secretary on Wednesday.

+The numbers come as states across the country are struggling with how to hold fair and safe elections during the coronavirus outbreak.
+Some states, including Ohio on Tuesday, moved to virtually all-mail elections, closing nearly all polling places.
+Others have just urged voters to cast absentee ballots, while keeping in-person voting an option.

+Wisconsin, whose April 7 primary became a symbol of the chaos the virus could wreak on democracy, plans to hold another round of in-person voting on May 12, this time for a special election to fill a vacant congressional district seat.
+Nebraska will also has a statewide primary on the same day.

-Democratic Gov. Tony Evers tried to change the April 7 election so that it would be conducted entirely by mail, but he was blocked by the Republican-led Legislature and conservative Wisconsin Supreme Court.
-Evers and others had warned that allowing in-person voting would cause a spike in coronavirus cases, but so far the impact appears to be limited.
+Wisconsin Democratic Gov. Tony Evers, concerned about a spike in virus cases, tried to change the April 7 election so that it would be conducted entirely by mail, but he was blocked by the Republican-led Legislature and conservative Wisconsin Supreme Court.

-Several of the 52 people who have tested positive and were at the polls on April 7 also reported other ways they may have been exposed to the virus, the Wisconsin Department of Health Services said Tuesday.
-Because of that, it’s unclear if those people contracted the virus at the polls.

-The 52 positive cases were in people who tested positive in the two weeks after the election, so by April 21.
-Most people show symptoms within 14 days of exposure, though some people who have the virus don’t show symptoms.

 Although voters had to wait in long lines on April 7, primarily in Milwaukee, that likely won’t happen with the May 12 special congressional election, where the largest city in the 7th Congressional District is Wausau, which is home to about 40,000 people.
 That House race is the only one on the ballot, unlike in this month’s election, which featured the presidential primary and a state Supreme Court race.